dinhosang/image_visual_comparator/README.md

 TODO NEXT:

-- logging, can pass level to cli
-- should log generally for errors etc, can switch off/on
-- should log progress
-  - can differ in style if logging to terminal or to file ?
-  - should allow or logs to be suppressed
+- communicating back result of spawned jobs

 TODO NEXT NEXT:

-- communicating back result of spawned jobs
+- add tests for lib.rs

 TODO:

 - development container
 - production container
 - refactor directory structure of utils
-- add tests for lib.rs
 - take each resulting list of mismatched pixels
 - create new image that is the pair of images side by side
 - draw box around areas of mismatched pixels on both sides of this new image